Gentle Monster Mock Campaign

 Completed

 First week hit different.
-We're working with mentors from Harbor Pictures, ETC, and CATT, actual industry heavyweights, so the pressure was on from day one.
+We're working with mentors from Harbor Pictures, ETC, and Cat, actual industry heavyweights, so the pressure was on from day one.
 During our initial brainstorm, I pitched this idea I'd been sitting on: what if we combined Gentle Monster's insane eyewear design with smart glasses?
 Turns out Google actually announced the collaboration with Gentle Monster, which made it feel even more real.
 The team got immediately hyped.
 Something about merging that avant-garde aesthetic with AI vision tech just clicked for everyone.
 We spent the rest of class hammering out the visual direction and figuring out how we're actually going to pull this off.

 One of the biggest wins this week was how quickly we aligned on workflow.
 Anna's handling project coordination, Bua's storyboards are giving us the narrative spine, Robyn and Sheng are diving into the technical pipeline.
 My role became this hybrid of concept development and art direction, gathering mood boards and pulling everyone's material together and translating it into the presentation deck.